stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

-    To prevent potential issues which would result in the file sytem filling up completely and making it unusable for everyone, additional user and group-level quotas are in place on the `/scratch` file system:
+    To prevent potential issues which would result in the file sytem filling up completely and making it unusable for everyone, additional user and group-level quotas are in place on the `/scratch` file system, as a
+    failsafe:

-    * each user can use a maximum of 250 TB of space in total, in their own `$SCRATCH` and all the `$GROUP_SCRATCH` directories they may have access to.
+    * a user will not be able to use more than 250 TB (50M inodes) in total, in all the `/scratch` directories they have access to.

-    * each group can use a maximum of 1 PB of space in total across all the group members' `$SCRATCH` directories and the group's `$GROUP_SCRATCH`.
+    * a group will not be able to use more than 1 PB (200M inodes) in total across all the `/scratch` directories its group members have access to.